-This guest blog post comes from Aspen Center for Environmental Studies (ACES), a local non-profit environmental science education center with four sites in the Roaring Fork Valley.
+This guest blog post comes from Aspen Center for Environmental Studies (ACES), a local non-profit environmental science education center with three sites in the Roaring Fork Valley.
 Learn more about ACES here.

 Each season in Aspen brings a different sense of beauty, and right now we are experiencing wildflower season.
 To help guide you towards the best of the color, a few of ACES’ naturalist guides compiled a list of the top wildflower hikes to take in and around Aspen.
 Most of the hikes are at elevations b/w 8,000-10,000 ft. and vary in habitat from mixed-conifer forest to mountain meadows & aspen groves: